GatorGauge/GatorGauge/README.md

 ### Run GatorGauge

-Type `python3 gator_gauge.py --token` into the terminal with a Github access token entered into the command line after --token.
+Type `python3 gator_gauge.py --token` into the terminal with a Github access token entered into the command line after `--token`.
 A token must be entered each time the program is started for security reasons.

 When users first run the program these questions will be asked if a new config